Shout and Shimmy: The Who version

 In two days during 12 to 14 April 1965, British rock group the Who recorded "Shout and Shimmy" as the B-side to their fourth single (third single under the name 'the Who') "My Generation", which was released on October 29, 1965.
 The A-side reached number 2 in the United Kingdom, but only reached number 74 on the Billboard Hot 100 and number 99 in Cashbox magazine.
 The song was part of the Who's repertoire from late 1964, along with several other rhythm and blues covers, including other songs by James Brown.
 It was ultimately dropped in 1966 once the group had written enough original material.
-Several other songs was recorded during the same session as "Shout and Shimmy", including "I'm a Man", "Leaving Here", "Anyway, Anyhow, Anywhere" along two other songs written by Brown: "Please, Please, Please" and "I Don't Mind".
+Several other songs were recorded during the same session as "Shout and Shimmy", including "I'm a Man", "Leaving Here", "Anyway, Anyhow, Anywhere" and two other songs written by Brown: "Please, Please, Please" and "I Don't Mind".